luther9/functional-lua/HACKING.md

 This code uses a functional programming style.

-Since Lua supports proper tail calls, loops are not allowed.
+Since Lua supports proper tail calls, `while` loops are not allowed. `for` loops are allowed, because they can act as a replacement for a forEach function.

 We do not assign to any variable after declaration.